samvkeaj/SC5002_Assignment_3/README.md

 # SC5002_Assignment_3

+Repository Organisation:
+Classification and Clustering notebooks are organised separately, due to them being done separately, and each of them being very long.
+Final Comparison and Conclusion has a short paragraph comparing the two different models.
+The remaining .pth files and data.pk1 files are available, to help reduce the time taken if the code in the classification and clustering notebooks is to be run. data.pk1 contains all the extracted features for the Clustering notebook, and can be used to skip the feature extraction step (by utilising the pickle load function).

 Dataset: The dataset consists of 75000 images, of which there are 15000 images of 5 different varieties.

 Specifically, the images were of the Arborio, Basmati, Ipsala, Jasmine and Karacadag rice varieties.